Fahrenheit (Taiwanese band): Popularity and success

 With the help of starring in popular dramas, Fahrenheit has been the fastest moving boy band and has quickly gained their status as one of the top boy bands of the year in Taiwan.
 Within a year, they had already debuted in over 30 different magazine covers all over Asia.
 They make frequent appearances in Taiwan's Play and Color magazine covers.
 After their predecessors F4, they are the second Taiwanese boy band to hold a concert in Indonesia with only just one album released.
 They already held two mini concerts: one in Medan, North Sumatra, Indonesia on March 31 and one in Tsim Sha Tsui, Hong Kong on April 19.
-Also, they held 2 concerts sponsored by Watsons Water at the end of September 2007: one in Hongkong on September 28, 2007 and one in Guangzhou on September 29, 2007.
+Also, they held 2 concerts sponsored by Watsons Water at the end of September 2007: one in Hongkong on September 28, 2007, and one in Guangzhou on September 29, 2007.

 Major concerts

 Ever since Fahrenheit's meteoric rise to stardom, HIM has been giving quite a bit exposure for Fahrenheit, such as promoting the group in two of S.H.E's major concerts in Taipei, Singapore and Malaysia where they were seen performing their duet with Hebe as well as their own songs.
 Ever since their exposure had hit the Hong Kong market their company does not want to miss this chance for more promotion for the group and is currently organizing Fahrenheit's first major concert in Hong Kong in September at the HKCEC.
 It was reported that they are originally going to hold a concert in Hong Kong's renowned coliseum, Hong Kong Coliseum, but because all of the performances slots are full, they have to move their concert to a different venue.
 The director of WOW Music expressed that Fahrenheit is currently slated for performing in the HKCEC for two to three nights.
 In the winter of 2008 they will debut in the Hong Kong Coliseum. as part of their All-Asia Concert.
 During their All-Asia press conference for the release of their second album in Hong Kong, it was revealed that plans for the All-Asia Concert were in the works.
 Confirmed concert stops include Taiwan, Hong Kong, Singapore and Malaysia.
-Towards the end of October, Fahrenheit had their Fantasy Tour stop at Taipei Arena on two nights being 24 October 2009 and 25 October 2009.
+Towards the end of October, Fahrenheit had their Fantasy Tour stop at Taipei Arena on two nights being October 24, 2009, and October 25, 2009.